JetBrains/kotlin-web-site/docs/topics/android-overview.md

 Many startups and Fortune 500 companies have already developed Android applications using Kotlin – see the list at [the Google website for Kotlin developers](https://developer.android.com/kotlin).

-If you want to start using Kotlin for Android development, read [Google’s recommendation for getting started with Kotlin on Android](https://developer.android.com/kotlin/get-started).
+If you want to start using Kotlin for Android development, read [Google's recommendation for getting started with Kotlin on Android](https://developer.android.com/kotlin/get-started).

 If you're new to Android and want to learn to create applications with Kotlin, check out [this Udacity course](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).